samvram/eigen_faces/README.md

 # Face Recognition using Principal Component Analysis(PCA) in Python

-This assignment is for coursework of **AV493 - Machine Learning for Signal Processing** done under the guidance  of **Dr. Deepak Mishra**, by **Samvram Sahu**, SC15B132.
+This assignment is for coursework of **AV493 - Machine Learning for Signal Processing(MLSP)** done under the guidance  of **Dr. Deepak Mishra**, by **Samvram Sahu**, SC15B132.

 In this assignment we will implement the Eigenface method for recognizing human faces.
 You will